jjones203/PizzaPartyPresident/README.md

 * clicking on a continent will select that continent for display and modification
 * holding shift while clicking will add countries to any that are currently selected
 * holding shift and dragging with the mouse will allow for rectangular selection of countries
-    * known bug: Radio button selection of overlays causes rectangluar selection to break
+    * known bug: Radio button selection of overlays causes rectangular selection to break
     We are comfortable blaming the Swing framework for this

 ### Info Panel